Mallick17/AWS-Security_Hub/README.md

 ## Amazon Inspector
 - Amazon Inspector is a security assessment service that helps improve the security and compliance of applications deployed on AWS.
 It does so by assessing applications for vulnerabilities or deviations from best practices.
+- Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It automatically assesses applications for exposure, vulnerabilities, and deviations from best practices.
+After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity.
+It can continuously monitor the company's EC2 instances, and it will be a perfect fit for the needs.
+The Inspector agent that runs on the EC2 instances collects behavior-based data, which can help identify when and where you might have software vulnerabilities or unintended network exposures.

 ##